Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Action of braid group on solution to the Fuchsian system

-have upper block-triangular structure, the matrix $T$ must have the same upper block-diagonal structure.
+have the upper block-triangular structure, the matrix $T$ must have the same upper block-diagonal structure.
 Namely, denote the lower off-diagonal block of the matrix $T$ by $T_0$.
-Then relation $\tilde{M}_k = T M_k T^{-1}$ implies that $T_0= \tilde{\Sigma}_k T_0$ for all $k$, i.e. each non-vanishing column of $T_0$ is an eigenvector with the eigenvalue $1$ of all matrices $\Sigma_k$ simultaneously.
-Using the explicit form (\ref{Sigma1}), (\ref{Sigman}) of the matrices $\Sigma_k$ one easily sees that this is impossible i.e. $T_0=0$.
+Then the relation $\tilde{M}_k T = T M_k $ implies that $T_0= \tilde{\Sigma}_k T_0$ for all $k$, i.e., each non-vanishing column of $T_0$ is an eigenvector with the eigenvalue $1$ of all matrices $\Sigma_k$ simultaneously.
+Using the explicit form (\ref{Sigma1}), (\ref{Sigman}) of the matrices $\Sigma_k$ one easily sees that this is impossible, so $T_0=0$.